Passion, Craft & Quality

 Looking further afield also allows a variety of dynamic and original production methods and cask types to come into play.
 We’ve discovered expressions mellowed with arctic ice melt water, smoked with sheep dung (used in a similar way to peat as a fuel during the malting process), matured in the extreme heat of the Dead Sea, and even rested in 19th Century barrels.

 Ultimately, these approaches result in a creative and innovative range of exceptional single malts - often with a local twist - that offer something truly unique to the market.
-And whichever whisky you choose, by investing at an early stage the growth potential increases.
+Whichever whisky you choose, by investing at an early stage the growth potential increases.

 ‘New World’ whisky makers are delivering more choice than ever before, appealing to consumers’ search for new experiences while connecting with their inherent values and behaviours.
 As such, New World whisky has the potential to influence the whisky category as a whole, setting the stage for a new defining era.Distill Ventures Whitepaper – The New World of New World Whisky